Bottle cap: Screw cap

 Screw on closures are the most common bottle caps.
 They are easy to apply by a wide variety of automated equipment, or they can be applied by hand.

 The application torque of closures, however, must be controlled in order for the closures to perform properly in the field.
 Closures must be applied tight enough to maintain a seal and to resist closure back-off, but must not be applied so tightly that the end user cannot remove the closure.
 They are often found on top of beers, such as Coors or Bud Light.

 Screw caps were originally an internal thread design.
 A glass bottle/jar with an internal screw-thread immediately below a gasket-seat, having a beveled seat, was patented by Hyman (Himan) Frank of the William Frank & Sons, Inc. of Pittsburgh, PA.
 He was awarded patent US 130208 A on August 6, 1872.

-Tethered Caps
+Tethered caps

 In the European Union, the 2021 EU directive on "tethered caps" demands that screw caps of PET beverage bottles under 3 litres (including composite containers, i.e. carton) will have to be affixed to the bottles starting July 2024 in order to reduce waste and improve recycling.

 Closure lining materials

 Plastisol

 Plastisol is the standard lining material used in metal closures for vacuum packing glass bottles and jars.
-Plastisol is a flowed-in compound, usually a dispersion of PVC resins in plasticizers.
+Plastisol is a flow-in compound, usually a dispersion of PVC resins in plasticizers.
 It forms a solid, self-bonding, sealing gasket in the closures.
 Plastisol liners are used in metal twist-off and metal continuous thread screw caps for use on hot-pack food products where the preservation of a vacuum is essential.